-Various technology options impact differently on the environment and have widely differing costs and degrees of acceptability to the users.
+South Africa has a variety of sanitation technology to consider when providing sanitation services to beneficiary communities.
+These technology options impact differently on the environment and have widely differing costs and degrees of acceptability to the users.
 A number of factors must be considered when deciding on the most appropriate technology for each beneficiary community including schools.
-To ensure buy-in and sustainability, beneficiary communities should be consulted and made aware of all these available technology options for them to make an informed choice as well as a meaningful contribution to the decisions regarding the selected technology.
+Beneficiary communities need to be consulted and made aware of all these available technology options for them to make an informed choice as well as a meaningful contribution to the decisions regarding the selected technology.
+This is quite crucial for buy-in and sustainability.

-The choice of technology is not only based on the technical aspects of the technology, but also on such factors as the permanence of the settlement, financial costs and affordability, design life, expectations and preferences, institutional capacity, the potential for job creation, and environmental considerations.
+The choice of technology is not only based on the technical aspects of the technology, but also on such factors as the permanence of the settlement, financial costs and affordability. design life, expectations and preferences, institutional capacity, the potential for job creation, and environmental considerations.
 The Department of Water and Sanitation has developed guidelines on technology options.
+The Industry Guide to Infrastructure Services Delivery Levels and Unit Costs-2010 (Final) also covers the different types of sanitation technology options and their cost implications.
+It addresses the cost ceilings for each technology options as well as the sanitation community development costs (covering training, health and hygiene and user-education)

-Sustainability issues to consider when selecting appropriate technology in the delivery of sanitation services to communities:
+Some of the sustainability issues to consider when selecting appropriate technology in the delivery of sanitation services to communities:

-- Affordability of the technology to the households, municipality, and institutions such as clinics and schools. - Institutional needs complex technologies require institutional support for implementation, operation and maintenance at both institutional and community level. - Environmental impact sanitation systems should be designed in a way that reduces the environmental impact of human waste disposal. - Social issues social and cultural, beliefs, practices and preferences play a huge role in the acceptability and use of a technology, and vary considerably from area to area. - Use of local resources the local availability of water resources, materials are critical to the choice of technology or construction method.

-Settlement patterns - the density and layout of a settlement are important factors in selecting technology.
+- Affordability of the technology to the households, municipality, and institutions such as clinics and schools. - Institutional needs complex technologies require institutional support for implementation, operation and maintenance at both institutional and community level. - Environmental impact sanitation systems should be designed in a way that reduces the environmental impact of human waste disposal. - Social issues social and cultural, beliefs, practices and preferences play a huge role in the acceptability and use of a technology, and vary considerably from area to area. - Use of local resources the local availability of water resources, materials are critical to the choice of technology or construction method. - Settlement patterns the density and layout of a settlement are important factors in selecting technology.